Ergon-Hackathon-2026/hackathon-template/docs/CHALLENGE.md

 **Success Criteria**

 - At least 10 sample `UsefulQuery__c` records exist (insertable via script, data loader, or manual creation).
-- Records span multiple objects (e.g., Account, Case, Contact, Contract\_\_c, etc.).
+- Records span multiple objects (e.g., Account, Case, Contact, Contract__c, etc.).
 - Records include meaningful Names and Descriptions.

+See docs folder in repo for existing queries

 ---

-### 15 Provide a Minimal “How to Use” Guide
+### 13 Provide a Minimal “How to Use” Guide

 **Requirement:**
 Document how users should use the app.

 **Success Criteria**

-A short README or internal doc exists describing:
+A short README in the docs folder of the repo or internal doc exists describing:

 - What the app is for
 - How to find and copy a query